Couldn't Get It Right: B-sides

 While in most markets "Couldn't Get It Right" was released with "Fat Maybellene" as the B-side (although it did not appear on the album), in the United States and Canada the song was backed with album track "Sav'ry Gravy".
 Both tracks were produced by album producer Mike Vernon.

 Critical reception

-In an obituary for band member Pete Haycock, the Independent said that the song "transcended the clichés of the road-song genre and incorporated several of their trademarks, including the vocal harmonies of Haycock and Holt behind Cooper’s lead, and Haycock’s guitar being played in unison with Cooper’s saxophone, to create a concise gem of a single equal to the best work of the Doobie Brothers or Ace."
+In an obituary for band member Pete Haycock, The Independent said that the song "transcended the clichés of the road-song genre and incorporated several of their trademarks, including the vocal harmonies of Haycock and Holt behind Cooper's lead, and Haycocks guitar being played in unison with Cooper’s saxophone, to create a concise gem of a single equal to the best work of the Doobie Brothers or Ace."

 Chart performance

 The song was originally released by RCA Records in early 1976.
 Although the song did not make the UK Singles Chart until October 1976 it did manage to crack the top ten, entering at #47 and departing from #18 in early December 1976, having been at positions #10 and #11 the weeks before.
 It reached #8 in Canada and #29 in New Zealand.

 Later on that year, the song was picked up by Sire Records and the following year it made #3 on the US Billboard Hot 100.
 Later that year, the song was ranked #32 on Billboard Year-End Hot 100 singles of 1977.